 Crisp chilly air, clear blue skies − winter in Tokyo is beautiful.
 Sure, you’d want to soak in an onsen all the time, but you’d be missing out.
-Mount Fuji is especially stunning this time of the year, the plum blossoms are in full bloom and the city is bejewelled with millions and millions of tiny lights, so bundle up in your warmest clothes and see Tokyo in all its icy splendour.
+Mt Fuji is especially stunning this time of the year, the plum blossoms are in full bloom, and the city is bejewelled with millions of shimmering lights for the annual illumination displays, so bundle up in your warmest clothes and see Tokyo in all its icy splendour.

 Illumination displays are one of the main attractions of winter in Tokyo and the stringing of lights across the trees along the main thoroughfare in Omotesando or Roppongi Hills is practically the official sign that the winter season has arrived.
 An outing to see illumination displays is a popular date idea because the spectacle of all those dazzling lights in gold or majestic blue is just so romantic at night (and frankly, all the better for your wallet as these public displays are free).
 Even if you’ve decided not to give in to the pressures of cuffing season this year, these displays are worth a quick detour when you’re making your way around the city.

 You don’t have to be a world class figure skater to go for a glide around the rink.
 A number of outdoor skating facilities have popped up around Tokyo, where people of all ages gleefully take to the ice to practice some impressive tricks, or learn to skate a little more smoothly than last year.
 Whether you’re a seasoned skater or prefer to stay close to the sidelines as you make your way around the rink, these outdoor skating spots are sure to add some flair to the holiday season.